Chris Owings: Baltimore Orioles

 On March 15, 2022, Owings signed a minor league contract with the Baltimore Orioles.
 He made the Orioles' Opening Day roster.
 He appeared in 27 games for the Orioles, limping to a .107/.254/.143 with no home runs or RBI.
 Owings was designated for assignment to create a roster spot for Austin Voth on June 8, 2022.
 He cleared waivers and was released five days later on June 13.

 New York Yankees

 Owings signed a minor league contact with the New York Yankees on June 18, 2022.
 Owings appeared in 59 games for the Triple-A Scranton/Wilkes-Barre RailRiders, slashing .235/.303/.412 with 8 home runs and 30 RBI.
-He elected free agency on November 10, 2022.
+He elected free agency following the season on November 10.

 Pittsburgh Pirates

 On February 2, 2023, Owings signed a minor league contract with the Pittsburgh Pirates organization.
+On March 25, Owings was informed that he would not make the Opening Day roster.
+Instead of activating the opt-out clause in his contract, Owings accepted an assignment to the Triple-A Indianapolis Indians.
+In 13 games for Indianapolis, Owings batted .273/.360/.523 with 2 home runs and 4 RBI.
+On May 8, Owings had his contract selected to the active roster.
+In 11 games for Pittsburgh, Owings went 4-for-25 (.160) with 12 strikeouts and no walks.
+He was designated for assignment on June 3, following the promotion of Ángel Perdomo.
+On October 13, Owings elected free agency.

+Los Angeles Dodgers

+On February 8, 2024, Owings signed a minor league contract with the Los Angeles Dodgers and he was assigned to the Triple-A Oklahoma City Baseball Club, for whom he played in 80 games with a .262 batting average, nine homers and 32 RBI.
+Owings was released by the Dodgers organization on July 30.

+On October 7, 2025, Owings announced his retirement from professional baseball.

 Personal life

 Owings has two brothers who have played in Minor League Baseball.
 Older brother Kyle pitched in Arizona's farm system in 2012.
-Younger brother Connor played college baseball for Coastal Carolina University, was selected by the Diamondbacks in the 2016 MLB draft, and played in Class A as an outfielder for Arizona in 2016 and 2017.
+Younger brother Connor played college baseball for Coastal Carolina University, was selected by the Diamondbacks in the 2016 MLB draft, and played in Single-A as an outfielder for Arizona in 2016 and 2017.
 Connor's baseball career has been impacted by a medical condition that resulted in him having a kidney transplant in February 2018.